 Elevation: 6,628 ft

-Split Creek Point was once the home of a 75 tall foot lookout tower.
+Split Creek Point was once the home of a 75-foot tall lookout tower.
 Its summit is still graced by a cabin built in the 1930s.
-The peak stands east of the main Lick Creek Subrange crest and west of the Sesech River which cuts a deep canyon along its flank.
-Unlike the majority of mountains in this area Split Creek Point has not burned and the approach trail takes you through a lush forest.
+The peak stands east of the main Lick Creek Range Crest and west of the Secesh River which cuts a deep canyon along its flank.
+Unlike the majority of mountains in this area, Split Creek Point has not burned and the approach trail takes you through a lush forest.
 USGS Enos Lake

 Follow the Lick Creek/Yellow Pine Road/FH-48 [(B)(3) on Page 136] to the Cow Split Campground, which is roughly a mile west of where the road crosses the Secesh River.
 The trail begins across the road from the campground.
 The trailhead is well marked.